mmister411/salvationelements/Semantic_Function_Schema.md

 The Semantic Function Schema is a structured tool for analyzing any spiritual, ethical, conceptual, or operational element by mapping its meaning, function, triggers, evidence, boundaries, and distortions.
 It is not a summary or overview.
 It is a logic-based, condition-aware diagnostic form designed to describe what something is called, what it does, how it works, and under what conditions it operates.

-Below is a description of the template, followed by what is entailed in filling it out.
+Below is a description of the schema, followed by what is entailed in filling it out

 ⸻

 **Functional/Mechanical/Concretely Descriptive Item Title**

-The item under review must be named according to what it does or how it operates, not by its theological label.
-This forces clarity and avoids conceptual fog.
+Maps the primary concept to alternate terms, phrases, or conceptual synonyms used in related domains or texts.
+Establishes semantic and functional equivalence across different terminologies.
+Facilitates cross-contextual recognition of the same underlying idea.
+Should be as comprehensive a list as possible.
 Name by identifying a distinct mechanism that points to specific mechanical realities while avoiding generalities.
-Generalization that seems unavoidable likely indicates the need for multiple separate functional enumerations.
+Generalization seeming unavoidable likely indicates the need for multiple separate elements as separate iterations of semantic function schema.

 ⸻